azabelmena/ccom4086/numericalrepresentationincomputers/representationsinmemory.md

 and must always be an integral number of bytes.

 Addresses specify byte locations, and when referencing a data type, the address indexes the first byte of the word.
-That is words are refered to by their firt byte.
+That is words are referred to by their first byte.
 So the word `0000 0001 0002 0003` will be reference by `0000`, and the next word by `0003` \(for `32` bits\).
 For `32` bits, the addresses of successive words differ by `4`, while for `64` bits, they differ by `8`.